cfortuner/promptable/README.md

 ### Run Examples

-To make it easy to test the library, run the `examples`:
+To make it easy to test the library, run the `cli`:

 1. copy the `.env.example` file to `.env` and add your keys